 Using IconVectors with VS Code Copilot

-VS Code's MCP support lets GitHub Copilot talk directly to IconVectors.
+VS Code's MCP support lets GitHub Copilot talk directly to IconVectors on Windows, macOS, and Linux.
 Copilot can inspect the current drawing, create new geometry, edit paths, render previews, and export assets by calling the MCP tools exposed by the running editor.

 1. Start IconVectors